GliderGeek/PySoar/readme.md

 The following limitations are (currently) in place:

 - no AAT
-- only circular turnpoints (beercans)
-- only start line, no start circle
 - no restart after 1st turnpoint
 - no penalties for missing turnpoints -> outlanding
+- no multiple start points

 ## Development